 The course starts with practical classes to demonstrate how processing can be used to control changes in real food products.

-After that, lectures and working classes are given for understanding the underlying food engineering principles.
+After that, lectures and tutorials are provided for understanding the underlying food engineering principles.

-A manual for the practical classes and reader containing the theory and exercises will be available in the WUR-shop.
-Additional information will be provided in Brightspace.
+A manual for the practical classes and reader containing the theory and exercises will be available in the Study Store in Forum.
+Additional information will be provided on Brightspace.

 |Compulsory for:||BFT||Food Technology||BSc||5MO|